RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 that arguably "causes" or "inspires" a school shooting?

-Should the family members of these victims be allowed to sue magazine publishers, record companies, rock starts for indirectly "causing" the death of their loved ones?
+Should the family members of these victims be allowed to sue magazine publishers, record companies and rappers for indirectly "causing" the death of their loved ones?

-Fourteen different murderers have said that Oliver Stone’s *Natural Born Killers* [inspired them to go on crime sprees of their own][nbk].
+Fourteen different murderers have said that Oliver Stone’s *Natural Born Killers*
+[inspired them to go on crime sprees of their own][nbk].

 What if somebody hires a videographer to make a documentary about the production and sale of so-called ["crush videos"][stevens]